carderne/carderne.github.io/_posts/2016-07-20-rudderless-richtersveld.md

 {% include image.html url="/assets/images/2016/r7.jpg" description="The Venstervalle, with Zoom in the bottom left and me on the right lying down" %}

-We pushed on to God’s Window, but it wasn’t very impressive and it’s  an overused name anyway, so we returned to camp to enjoy the most  peaceful sunset possible.
+We pushed on to God’s Window, but it wasn't very impressive and it’s  an overused name anyway, so we returned to camp to enjoy the most  peaceful sunset possible.
 No people or running water for at least 50 km  in any direction, and barely an animal either.
 Really intense silence,  followed after by sunset by the starry Northern Cape heavens opening  above us.
 The night was colder than the one before, so some time after  midnight Matt knocked on the tent door and came to join Zoom and me on  the (not actually so) cosy inside.

 The next day we’d set a rendezvous time with the park rangers (back  at our original starting point, so we set of early to wind our way back  out of the valley.
 Stopping only to summit [Dernberg](https://en.wikipedia.org/wiki/Dernberg)!
 Matt opted out of  the slightly hairy scramble to the top, so Zoom and I enjoyed our  panoramic view before rushing down to make the rendezvous on time.

 It was a really fun brotherly trip, made more awesome by the sheer  remoteness and aloneness it offered. ‘n Veldie was nooit beter gewes nie.
 By the time the land cruiser picked us up again, we were completely  out of food, water, rusks and whiskey, and very much looking forward to  the relative civilisation offered by Sendelingsdrif border post.